R-Ahmed-Khan/PathSeeker/README.md

 - `tabular_rl/`: Contains implementation and results for the tabular Q-learning approach.
 - `reinforce/`: Contains implementation and results for the REINFORCE algorithm.
-- `trpo/`: Contains implementation and results for the TRPO approach.
+- `ppo/`: Contains implementation and results for the PPO approach.

 Each folder includes the necessary scripts, logs, and data specific to the respective algorithm.